Logo

 Title: Assess Advanced Energy Solutions In Rural Colorado

-DescriptionConcerning a requirement that the Colorado energy office conduct studies to assess advanced energy solutions in rural Colorado.
+DescriptionConcerning a requirement that the Colorado energy office conduct studies to assess advanced energy solutions in rural Colorado, and, in connection therewith, making an appropriation.

 Summary